 Russian literature - 19th-century Russian literature - The novels of Tolstoy and Dostoevsky

 Like other academic assignments, a dissertation proposal also starts with an introduction.
-This section introduces the topic, provides background information, and presents objectives and research questions.
+A dissertation introduction introduces the topic, provides background information, and presents objectives and research questions.

 Consider writing a hook statement related to your chosen topic.
 Present more background and area context to understand the proposed questions.
 Also, discuss the existing research on the topic idea and what your dissertation will contribute to the field area.